Wacław Kostek-Biernacki: Early life

 Wacław Biernacki was born on 28 September 1884 in Lublin, then in the Russian-held part of partitioned Poland.
 He started his gymnasium there, but already in 1895 he was briefly arrested by the Okhrana for taking part in an anti-Russian demonstration.
 Around that time he started cooperating for the – illegal in Russia – Polish Socialist Party and the Polish National League, initially mostly as a leaflet courier.
 In 1902, at the age of 18, he organised a city-wide riot against forcing the school pupils to sing the Russian national anthem, for which he was finally dismissed from his school and forced to leave Lublin.
 He crossed the border with Galicia, where he settled in Brzeżany and finally passed his matura exam.

-His parents sponsored his further education in Lwów (modern L'viv, Ukraine, then a predominantly Polish city and the capital of Galicia).
+His parents sponsored his further education in Lwów (then a predominantly Polish city and the capital of Galicia - the Austrian Partition).
 In 1903 he joined the medical faculty of the John Casimir University and at the same time started studies at the Imperial Polytechnical Academy.
 There he met some of the main politicians of the Polish Socialist Party (PPS) who were at that time residing in relatively peaceful Galicia, including PPS's chief Józef Piłsudski.
 Under their influence Biernacki became actively involved in party's underground activities in all three partitions.
 By 1905 he devoted himself solely to party activities and abandoned his university career without a diploma.
 Within the structures of the Combat Organization of the Polish Socialist Party he adopted a nom-de-guerre of Kostek (diminutive of the given name of Konstanty), which he later added to his surname.